-On 25 March 2020 (TBC), we will organise a unique European Citizenship Award ceremony in University College Cork to reward the students and teachers who will have completed my BFGTOEU programme during the year.
+On 2nd April 2020, we are organising a unique European Citizenship Award ceremony in University College Cork to reward the students and teachers who will have completed my BFGTOEU programme during the year.

 Two students from each class, their parents and class teacher will attend the ceremony.
-A special plaque will be delivered to each class on the night.
+The UCC President as well as the European Affairs Minister (TBS) will deliver individual plaques to each school on the night.

 NOTE: If you are unable to attend, we would still be delighted to exhibit the work of your students and we will organise for the plaque to be delivered to you.